avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 #### SetSubnetValidatorWeightTx (Weight = 0)

-Issuing a `SetSubnetValidatorWeightTx` with `Weight` of `0` will remove the Subnet Validator from the Subnet's Validator set.
+Issuing a `SetSubnetValidatorWeightTx` with `Weight` of `0` will remove the Subnet Validator from the Subnet's validator set.

 All state related to the Subnet Validator being removed will be removed from the P-Chain's active state (BLS key, NodeID etc).
 This validator can be newly added to the Subnet's validator set using the `RegisterSubnetValidatorTx` flow.